Join us for the opening of our exhibition Thomas Mann: Democracy Will Win!

 6:30 - Keynote by Mark Lilla: "Thomas Mann: Artist in Democracy"

 , Professor of Humanities, specializes in intellectual history, with a particular focus on Western political and religious thought.
-Before transferring to Columbia University in 2007 he taught at the Committee on Social Thought at the University of Chicago and at New York University.
+Before moving to Columbia in 2007 he taught in the Committee on Social Thought at the University of Chicago and at New York University.
 A regular contributor to the New York Review of Books

 , he is the author of The Once and Future Liberal: After Identity Politics